 The Pension Committee's long-term funding objective is to achieve and maintain assets equal to 100% of projected accrued liabilities, assessed on an ongoing basis.
-The current actuarial valuation of the Fund is effective as at 31 March 2020 and the results indicate that overall the assets represented 107% of projected accrued liabilities at the valuation date.
+The current actuarial valuation of the Fund is effective as at 31 March 2023 and the results indicate that overall the assets represented 128% of projected accrued liabilities at the valuation date.
 Investments that would most closely match the pension liabilities would be gilts, predominantly indexlinked, reflecting the nature of the Fund's liabilities.
 However, the Fund invests in other assets, in the expectation that these will provide higher returns albeit without any guarantee that higher returns will be achieved over any particular year.
 The benefit of higher investment return is that, over the long term, a higher level of funding should achieve lower employer contribution rates.
 However the additional investment returns from growth assets come with a price: greater volatility relative to the liabilities thus introducing risk.
 There is a trade-off between the benefits of additional investment return from greater exposure to growth assets and the greater predictability from having greater exposure to liability matching assets.

-The asset proportions of the Fund at 31 March 2024, with March 2023 in brackets were: equities, including alternatives 85.5% (83.2%), bonds 5.6% (6.4%), property 6.2% (6.5%) and cash 2.7% (3.9%).
+The asset proportions of the Fund at 31 March 2025, with March 2024 in brackets were: equity securities 55% (58%), debt securities 7% (6%), private equity 7% (0%), real estate 8% (6%), investment funds and unit trusts 19% (27%), derivatives 2% (0%) and cash/cash equivalents 2% (3%).
 This is based on the Board's proportion of assets held as supplied by the actuary, rather than the proportions held by the fund as a whole.